 Before the financial aid office can disburse your loan funds, you are required\ to complete a loan entrance counseling session.
 This session provides you with information that will help you to understand your rights and responsibilities as a borrower, as well as other tools to assist you with managing your loans.
-The loan entrance counseling session can be completed by logging onto www.dl.ed.gov.
+The loan entrance counseling session can be completed by logging onto www.StudentLoans.gov.

-\Please note that this requirement is separate from your signing the loan application.
+\Please note that this requirement is separate from completing the Master Promissory Note.